deanoko/cse15l-lab-reports/labreport4.md

 - `ssh cs15lfa23m@ieng6.ucsd.edu <enter>`

+- Log into Ieng6 account

 ![Image](ienglogined.png)

 2. Clone your fork of the repository from your Github account (using the SSH URL).

 -  `git clone <Ctrl> <V> <enter>`

+- `<git clone>` : clone files from github.

 -  Ctrl+V is git@github.com:deanoko/lab7.git